Quite often I’ve had some type of new bump somewhere on the body.

-These bumps are more so flat against the skin and are brown, black or grey colours. they occur in sun-damaged skin areas and are a result of overproduction of melanin.
-They are usually found in elderly people with fair skin and history of being exposed to frequent UV light.
+These bumps are more so flat against the skin and are brown, black or grey colour. they occur in sun-damaged skin areas and are a result of the overproduction of melanin.
+They are usually found in elderly people with fair skin and a history of being exposed to frequent UV light.

 How to Treat Age Spots:

 Age spots are harmless and don’t need medical treatment.
 Prevention is better than cure with the use of sunscreen and hats.
 Skin lightening solutions available from your local chemist can help, or a dermatologist can ‘freeze’ them off – but this often leaves a pale mark in the place of the spot.